Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 ```

 #### Unmarshal
 The call to unmarshal takes a slice of bytes and a message struct.
-We see that the message struct passed is the one returned by `runtime_newobject`, which is of type `EncryptedSettings`.
-The only return value is an error, which will be returned in `rax`.
+We can see that the message struct is the one returned by `runtime_newobject` and is of type `EncryptedSettings`.
+The only return value is an error, returned in `rax`.

 Now the program is accessing fields of `EncryptedSettings`, therefore it would be useful to know its structure.

-### Proto file recovery
+### Proto File Recovery
-Luckily of us, the protobuf file, or rather its internal parsed rawDesc representation, is compiled into the binary.
+Fortunately, the protobuf file, or rather its internal parsed rawDesc representation, is compiled into the binary.
 I ended up using gdb to find its content by searching for the string `EncryptedSettings` in the binary.
 ```
 pwndbg> search EncryptedSettings
 Searching for byte: b'EncryptedSettings'